Greenlight logo

 Demand-pull inflation kicks in when the economy's booming.
 When people spend more, but the supply chain can't keep up, prices climb.
 Think of a booming job market where people tend to have extra spending money — they’re buying more, but businesses may not be able to meet the demand.

 When this demand imbalance happens on a large enough scale, it affects aggregate demand, which represents the total spending on goods and services in an economy.
-This increased demand can push consumer prices up across the board.
+This increased demand can lead to higher consumer prices across the board.
 Conversely, if the total supply of goods and services, known as aggregate supply, is insufficient to meet this demand, it can also contribute to rising prices.

 3. Built-in inflation: Increase in prices and wages

-Built-in inflation, or wage-price inflation, is a tug-of-war between wages and prices.
+Built-in inflation, also known as wage-price inflation, is a tug-of-war between wages and prices.
 Workers want higher wages to keep up with living costs, and businesses raise prices to cover these wage hikes.
 It’s a cycle where each one fuels the other, pushing both wages and prices higher and higher.

 Additional factors contributing to inflation

-1. Government policy: All sorts of government decisions affect the economy, but increased money supply controlled by the Federal Reserve often has the most direct effect on inflation.
-The Fed sets the federal funds rate, which basically determines how cheap or expensive it is for businesses and people to borrow money – aka interest rates.
+• Government policy.
+All sorts of government decisions affect the economy, but increased money supply controlled by the Federal Reserve often has the most direct effect on inflation.
+The Fed sets the federal funds rate, which determines how expensive or inexpensive it is for businesses and individuals to borrow money, also known as interest rates.
 When the Fed lowers interest rates, borrowing becomes less expensive, encouraging spending and investment.
 But lower rates also tend to increase the amount of money circulating in the economy.
 This can lead to more dollars chasing the same goods and services, which tends to drive up prices and contribute to inflation.

-2. Currency depreciation: Changes in the value of a country's currency can lead to inflation, especially in nations that import a lot of goods.
-If the value of the money weakens, imported goods become more expensive, which may inflate prices overall.
-For example, if the U.S. dollar is weaker than the Euro, suddenly, Italian olive oil or European-made appliances aren't such a steal anymore.
+• Currency depreciation.
+Changes in the value of a country's currency can lead to inflation, especially in nations that import a lot of goods.
+If the value of the money weakens, imported goods become more expensive, which may lead to overall price inflation.
+For example, if the U.S. dollar is weaker than the euro, Italian olive oil or European-made appliances are suddenly no longer such a steal.
 This shift means you’d end up getting less bang for your buck, making those European imports even more of a luxury for American shoppers.

 With the right strategies, you can protect your purchasing power and even come out ahead.
-Being prepared is a better strategy than just wishing and wondering when inflation will go down.
-Here's how you can stretch your hard-earned money further:
+Being prepared is a better strategy than simply wishing and wondering when inflation will decrease.
+Here's how you can stretch your hard-earned money further.

-• Diversify like a pro: One way to help mitigate the impact of inflation is by diversifying your investments.
+1. Diversify like a pro.
+One way to help mitigate the impact of inflation is by diversifying your investments.
 Spread your money across assets that typically outpace inflation, like certain stocks, real estate, or inflation-protected securities.

-• Stay on top of your budget: Inflation can sneak up on you, with subtle cost increases that add up over time.
+4. Stay on top of your budget.
 Regularly review and adjust your budget to stay ahead of the game.
-Look at where your money is going and where you can cut costs or find better deals.
 Whether it's renegotiating service contracts, cutting unnecessary expenses, or earning interest with a high-yield savings account, being proactive can help you stay on solid financial footing.
+Stearns notes that “credit unions offer higher rates on savings accounts and lower rates on loans compared to traditional banks, helping families save more and spend less.”

 Learn something new about money every day with Greenlight